Nan3rOkae/my_flixster_app/README.md

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-The lectures really helped me grasp the understanding of what was needed to be done.
+- The lectures really helped me grasp the understanding of what was needed to be done.
 Lab 3 was a very huge help in making the project what it is, with calling api's and

-Add your response here

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-Add your response here
+- I would have liked to make the style of the webpage alot more bubblier and nicer.
+I would have also liked to add a scroll feature to see the popular movies on the top of the webpage

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?